 Klaus-Jürgen Heitmann is involved in association work both on a national and on an international level.
 Apart from his membership in the ICMIF board, he is a board member of AMICE (Association of Mutual Insurers and Insurance Cooperatives in Europe).
 On a national level, Klaus-Jürgen Heitmann is a board member of ARGE, the national association of mutual insurance companies, and a member of several panels of the German Insurance Association GDV e.
 V.

-Mr Masami Hirota is President and Chairman of the Board of Directors of Kokumin Kyosai co-op (National Federation of Workers and Consumers Kyosai Cooperatives, formerly known as Zenrosai or the National Federation of Workers and Consumers Insurance Cooperatives until 1 June 2019).
-Based on the cooperative principle, Kokumin Kyosai co-op provides mutual help using insurance system called “Kyosai” in Japanese for its members.
-It was established in 1957 and has mainly been run by trade union members as a part of the workers’ welfare movement: however, its service expands to workers and consumers in the community today.
+Mr Shuichi Uchikoshi is President and Chairman of the Board of Directors of Kokumin Kyosai Co-op (National Federation of Workers and Consumers Kyosai Cooperatives, formerly known as Zenrosai until 1 June 2019).
+Based on the cooperative principle, Kokumin Kyosai Co-op provides mutual aid services using insurance system called “Kyosai” in Japanese for its members.
+It was established in 1957 and has mainly been run by trade union members as a part of the workers’ welfare movement: however, its service expands to non-unionized workers and consumers in the community today.

-Mr Hirota joined Hitachi, Ltd., one of the leading electronics companies in Japan.
+Mr Uchikoshi joined Hitachi, Ltd., one of the leading electronics companies in Japan.
 Soon he also started to serve in the trade union and held senior positions in its group unions throughout his career.
-He joined Kokumin Kyosai co-op as Head Director of Kanagawa prefectural office in 1998, and then became Head Director of Eastern Regional Office in 2015.
-In August 2019, he was elected as President of Kokumin Kyosai co-op by the General Assembly.
+He joined Kokumin Kyosai Co-op as Head Director of Ibaraki prefectural office in 2013, and then became Head Director of Eastern Regional Office in 2021.
+In August 2023, he was elected as President of the federation by the General Assembly.

 P.A.
 Kiriwandeniya, Chairman, SANASA Insurance Company (Sri Lanka)